 Tip #3: Use milk or coconut milk to make oats creamy and delicious!

 I’ve given the option of using milk, a milk alternative or water in most of the recipes.
 I choose milk or coconut milk most of the time, because it makes for a creamier oatmeal.
 Water, soy milk, almond milk or any other milk work too.
-I’ve kept these recipes fairly simple, but feel free to add extra ingredients like chia, hemp or flax for an extra boost of fibre.
+I’ve kept these recipes fairly simple, but feel free to add extra ingredients like chia seeds, hemp hearts or flax for an extra boost of fibre.
 Tasty oatmeal toppings are key!

 Here are five of my favourite oatmeal recipes for toddlers (I used large flake oats for all recipes):